Codeindeed/MintCnftsTotiplinks/README.md

 <!-- Nft picture url  -->
 - **NFT_URL=**

   **run npm start to compile to js**

   **then run npm test to run the code.**

-- should you run the code and an error is returned during minting change the createdCollection value to true and then input the number of remaining nfts to be minted.
+- should you run the code and an error is returned during minting change the createdCollection value to true and then input ProjectId while changing the collection mint in the Env variable to the remaining number to be minted.

-  **Thanks for Using My tool**
+  *Thanks for Using My tool*